KookaS/basics-mobile-robotics/README.md

 Now you need to merge your branch on github.
 YOu go to the page of the project and click create PR of you branch to the main one.

+## .env

+Create a .env and make sure not to commit and push it

+This is a way to store locally variables that can be used in the project, variables that may be different for everyone

+    COM_PORT="\\.\COM4"